skcajs/arcadia-exo/README.md

 2. There is currently no way to revert to the original `FeatureCollection` without refreshing the page.
 A future improvement could introduce history/undo functionality.

+3. The zoom controls are disabled.
+This is to stop the user accidentally zooming in whilst trying to select or deselect a polygon.
+Otherwise, the basic features of the mapbox are available.

-3. The app assumes that all input GeoJSON files are valid `FeatureCollection` objects containing polygon geometries.
+4. The app assumes that all input GeoJSON files are valid `FeatureCollection` objects containing polygon geometries.
 No validation is performed at runtime.

-4. All changes are stored in memory for the current session.
+5. All changes are stored in memory for the current session.
 Data is not persisted to disk, browser storage, or a backend.
 Reloading the page will reset all changes.

-5. Switching between solutions does not flush changes, and each solution is stored separately.
+6. Switching between solutions does not flush changes, and each solution is stored separately.

+7. Data is stored locally in the public folder, under `stubbs`.

+## Things for the future

+1. Testing: Implement unit and integration tests using frameworks like **Jest** or **React Testing Library** to ensure component reliability and catch regressions early.

+2. Add undo/ redo functionality: This should be triviol as adding multiple states for each solution in the store, and keeping track of the current state in time.

+3. Validation.

+4. More feature rich.
+Add the possiblity to add new solutions in the ui (with a modal for example), and more tools, and ways to interact with the map.

+5. Accessibility: Add tooltips, keyboard navigation and visual feedback settings.